Chapter Twelve: Anatomy of a Murder: Plot

-Following the previous episode, FP Jones is in jail for the murder of Jason Blossom, with the murder weapon found in his house.
-However, Archie, Betty, and Veronica had searched his house earlier and had not found the weapon, leading them to believe that FP was framed.
-However, he confesses to the murder and tells the Sheriff Keller how and why he did it, also admitting that he had stolen files related to the investigation from the sheriff's home.
+Following the events of the previous episode, FP Jones is in jail for the murder of Jason Blossom, with the murder weapon found in his trailer.
+However, Archie and Veronica had searched earlier and had not found the weapon, leading them to believe that FP was framed.
+However, he confesses to the murder and tells Sheriff Keller how and why he did it, also admitting that he had stolen files related to the investigation from the sheriff's home.
 The confession leaves FP's son Jughead despondent, but after being consoled by his friends, he is also convinced of his father's innocence.
-Investigating further, they talk to Joaquin, another member of FP's gang, the Southside Serpents He reveals that FP had been responsible for getting rid of Jason's dead body and that he was helped by Joaquin and another Serpent.
+Investigating further, they talk to Joaquin, another member of FP's gang, the Southside Serpents.
+He reveals that FP had been responsible for getting rid of Jason's dead body and that he was helped by Joaquin and another Serpent.
 They go to question this other Serpent, but discover his dead body in a motel, a victim of an apparent drug overdose.
 Police discover a bag of money in the motel room with the initials "H.L." on it, tying the murder to Veronica's father Hiram Lodge.

 Meanwhile, Betty's dad Hal Cooper reveals that he was the one who stole the files from the sheriff's house, as he was afraid that the files could lead the sheriff to implicating the Cooper family in the murder, since Jason was dating his other daughter Polly at the time of his death.
 This reveal shows that FP's confession was at least partially false, and eventually another Serpent reveals the location of a bag FP had hidden in the woods as a "contingency plan".
 Inside the bag, they find Jason's letterman jacket and a thumb drive with a security camera video showing Jason's father Clifford murdering him.
 They turn the evidence over to the police and learn that, while Clifford was responsible for Jason's death, FP had falsified his confession after Clifford threatened to kill Jughead if he told the truth.
 The police go to arrest Clifford, but find him hanging on his family estate, next to hidden bags of drugs.